 The plan you use to split up your workouts long term.
 Examples include push-pull legs or compound from/back splits

-All of this doesn't even cover half of the stuff you need to know, but for some, it's a great place to start.
-Good luck with your new-found fitness knowledge!
+All of this doesn’t even cover half of the stuff you need to know, but for some, it’s a great place to start.
+Good luck with your newfound fitness words knowledge!

-Remember to check back again soon too, since fitness terminology changes constantly, and there are always new words being added to peoples gym vocabulary!
+Remember to check back again soon too, since fitness words and terminology changes constantly, and there are always new words being added to peoples gym vocabulary!

 Before beginning any exercise or nutrition program, consult your physician, doctor or other professional.
 This is especially important for individuals over the age of 35 or persons with pre-existing health problems.
 Exercise.co.uk assumes no responsibility for personal injury or property damage sustained using our advice.